FilipinDuMods/msTOgh2-2.0/README.md

 ## Validator

-Script inside the tool that validates local and global events to avoid erros and crashes, made by Naonemeu
+Function inside the tool that checks local events to avoid erros and crashes, made by Naonemeu
-*Not sure how it's working yet, I need to make more tests*
+If there are any problems with your MIDI related to local events, the script will show a warning in the prompt at the end of each individual MID conversion.

 ## Animation Tutorials